Columbus, The Original American Hero

 The Xaraguá massacre was one of many.
 On the way to Tenochtitlán, the Spanish mercenaries were constantly looking for plotters against them.
-Cortés accused the city of Cholula, a religious center, of plotting against him, and virtually destroyed the town while slaughtering several thousand people.
-The Spaniards never saw any opposition to their approach, were welcomed by Montezuma, who they quickly kidnapped and held for ransom.
-While Cortés was away defeating the army the Cuban governor had sent against him, his men slaughtered thousands of Aztec citizens at their spring festival, once again invoking the “plot” against them.
+Cortés accused the city of Cholula, a religious center, of plotting against him, and virtually destroyed the town while slaughtering thousands of people.
+The Spaniards never saw any opposition to their approach and were welcomed by Montezuma, whom they quickly kidnapped and held for ransom.
+While Cortés was away defeating the army that the Cuban governor had sent against him, his men slaughtered thousands of Aztec citizens at their spring festival and once again invoked the “plot” against them.
 While the evidence for a Cholula plot was extremely weak, there was absolutely no evidence that the residents of Tenochtitlán were plotting against the Spaniards.
-After the slaughter, however, the populace laid siege to the imperial palace, and the Spaniards were caught sneaking out of town and the resultant battle during their flight is today called “The Night of Sorrows” by Spanish chroniclers.
-Thomas’ Conquest ably covers those events.
+After the slaughter, however, the populace laid siege to the imperial palace and the Spaniards were caught sneaking out of town and the resultant battle during their flight is today called “The Night of Sorrows” by Spanish chroniclers.
+Hugh Thomas’s Conquest ably covers those events.

-See Fuson, The Log of Christopher Columbus, pp. 201-202 for a listing of several dozen guesses over the past four centuries where Columbus first landed.
-Fuson himself weighs in with his theory that it was Samana Cay.
+See Robert Fuson’s The Log of Christopher Columbus, pp. 201-202 for a listing of several dozen guesses over the past four centuries where Columbus first landed.
+Fuson himself weighed in with his theory that it was Samana Cay.

-See Las Casas' abstract of Columbus' third voyage in Morison, ed., Journals and Other Documents on the Life and Voyages of Christopher Columbus, especially pp. 278-280.
+See Las Casas's abstract of Columbus's third voyage in Samuel Elliot Morison, ed., Journals and Other Documents on the Life and Voyages of Christopher Columbus, especially pp. 278-280.

-For one example of a summary of the “revisionism” by a mainstream historian, where his opinions are of the establishment variety, see Axtell, James.
-"Columbian Encounters: 1992-95."
-The William and Mary Quarterly, 3rd Series, Vol. LII, No. 4, October 1995.
+For one example of a summary of the “revisionism” by a mainstream historian, in which his opinions are of the establishment variety, see James Axtell’s "Columbian Encounters: 1992-95”, The William and Mary Quarterly, 3rd Series, volume LII, number 4, October 1995.
 Ward Churchill takes Axtell’s scholarship to task in his A Little Matter of Genocide.

-See Bigelow, "Reading the Past," in Confronting Columbus, p.
+See Bill Bigelow’s "Reading the Past," in Confronting Columbus, p.
 72.